Amazon Image Sizes, Ratios and Dimensions Guide for 2024

 Not only should you make the most of the space available, but also the number of images that you may upload per product listing.
 In fact, even if your main product photo is flawless, users tend to get a bit weary if there’s only one photo.
 Plus, using a few photos lets you showcase your product from various angles so that all the features are covered in enough detail.

-Add graphics or text
+Add Graphics or Text

 As Amazon allows you to add multiple images, there’s nothing stopping you from including graphics and/or text to one of the photos.
 Depending on the types of products that you’re selling on Amazon, it can be useful to help you share important extra information like sizing.
 While you can include this type of information in your product description, it can be a good idea to include it in an image as well.
 This way, you increase the visibility of the details which can help to prevent customer dissatisfaction down the line.